kergs/kergs/README.md

 - 👋 Hi, I’m @kergs
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning phyton
+- 🌱 I’m a django backend developer
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me cchisomfrancis@gmail.com